-Category Description Authorisation Notice period

-Category A Daytime visits in the By Head Authorisation should be

-locality granted at least 10

-school days before visit.

-Category B Daytime activities By Head Authorisation should be

-outside the local area granted at least 10

-but within the country school days before visit.

-Category C Include: Authorised by Head Approval from Head

-Visits abroad with final approval Office will not be

-Residential trips, from Cognita Head granted if less than one

-and/or Office month's notice before

-Adventure activities planned departure date

-is given.
-Failure to do so

-will be considered as a

-breach of policy and may

-result in disciplinary

-action.
+Category Description Authorisation Notice period Category A Daytime visits in the locality By Head Authorisation should be granted at least 10 school days before visit.
+Category B Daytime activities outside the local area but within the country By Head Authorisation should be granted at least 10 school days before visit.
+Category C Include: Visits abroad Residential trips, and/or Adventure activities Authorised by Head with final approval from Cognita Head Office Approval from Head Office will not be granted if less than one month's notice before planned departure date is given.
+Failure to do so will be considered as a breach of policy and may result in disciplinary action.